-Table 71 Command Interpreter Mode Summary (continued)
+Table 69 Command Interpreter Mode Summary (continued)

-MODE DESCRIPTION HOW TO LOGIN/ ACCESS PROMPT Config Commands available in this mode allow you to configure settings that affect the switch globally.
-Type config in enable mode. sysname(config)# Command modes the mode. nat follow are sub-modes of the config m ode and can only be acce essed from within the config Config-vlan This is a sub-mode of the config mode and allows you to configure VLAN settings.
-Type vlan followed by a number (between 1 to 4094).
+MODE .DESCRIPTION HOW TO LOGIN/ ACCESS PROMPT Config-vlan This is a sub-mode of the config mode and allows you to configure VLAN settings.
+Type vlan followed by a number (between 1 and 4094).
 For example, vlan 10 to configure settings for VLAN 10. sysname(config-vlan)# Config-interface This is a sub-mode of the config mode and allows you to configure port related settings.
 Type interface port-channel followed by a port number.
-For example, interface port-channel 8 to configure port 8 on the switch. sysname(config- interface)# Config-mvr This is a sub-mode of the config mode and allows you to configure multicast VLAN settings.
+For example, interface port-channel 10 to configure port 10 on the switch. sysname(config-interface)# Config-mvr This is a sub-mode of the config mode and allows you to configure multicast VLAN settings.
 To enter MVR mode, enter mvr followed by a VLAN ID (between 1 and 4094).
 For example, enter mvr 2 to configure multicast settings on VLAN 2. sysname(config-mvr)#